tterrag1098/ttCore/README.md

 ####[Download](http://minecraft.curseforge.com/mc-mods/226082-ttcore)
 ======

-WIP core lib for my other mods.
-Name also WIP...
+A core library for mine and others' mods.

 ___
 ###Things this mod does on its own:

-* Adds a config option to enable tooltips that show all oredict registrations on an item
+* Adds a config option to enable tooltips that show all oredict registrations and/or registry name on an item
 * ~~Adds a magical crops WAILA plugin~~ (Moved to [WailaPlugins](https://github.com/tterrag1098/WAILAPlugins)!)
 * Adds a '/reloadConfigs' command to reload configs from disk of any (supported) mod
 * Adds a config to remove void fog